brainstormforce/wp-spectra/readme.txt

 * Improvement: Option to Display Post Content Type as Excerpt/Full-Post.
 * Improvement: New Gradient Pallete is introduced to set background.
 * Fix: Post Grid - Page Limit issue with less number of Posts.
+* Fix: Multi Buttons - Full Width layout for buttons not working in editor mode.

 = 1.16.0 =
 * New: WP - Search Block.